parro-it/libui-node/docs/attributedstring.md

 ### forEach

 Iterates over all tags.
-Return `libui.forEach.stop` in the callback to break.
+Return `true` in the callback to break.

 **Arguments**